5quinque/2kanna/README.md

 php bin/console enqueue:consume --setup-broker
 ```

-If you're using Heroku, this will should be running as defined in the Procfile
+If you're using Heroku, this should be running as defined in the Procfile